cellml/libcellml-archived/docs/developmentProcess/libcellml-development-contribution.rst

 Overview
 ========

-An issue (either an existing one, or a newly created one) is used to initiate work.
+An issue is used to initiate work.
 Once work has started, a pull request takes over as the way to capture both the discussion, as well as the commits of the changes that are made as the work progresses.
 The pull request is from the topic branch of the contributor's fork, and targets the develop branch of the prime repository.

 Reviewers provide feedback on the changes by adding comments to the pull request or associated commits.
 The BuildBot build/test procedure will run each time changes are pushed to the pull request's branch, and the results are displayed in the pull request view.